My tasty chicken and veggie stir fry - a quick mid-week meal with a kick of chilli heat that you can get on the table in less than 20 minutes!

 To serve:

-- Place the chicken onto a plate, add the cornflour, salt and pepper, toss together to coat the chicken.
+- Place the chicken onto a plate, add the cornflour, salt, and pepper, and toss together to coat the chicken.3 chicken breast fillets, 2 tbsp cornflour/cornstarch, pinch salt, pinch pepper

 - Add the oil to a wok and heat on high.
-When the oil is very hot, add in the chicken and fry for 5-6 minutes – turning a couple of times until lightly browned.
+When the oil is very hot, add in the chicken and fry for 5-6 minutes – turning a couple of times until lightly browned.2 tbsp vegetable oil

-- Add in the sugar snap peas and peppers and fry for a further two minutes
+- Add in the sugar snap peas and peppers and fry for a further two minutes85 g (1 cup) sugar snap peas/snow peas, 1 yellow pepper, 1 red pepper

-- Add in the garlic, soy sauce, Chinese rice vinegar, brown sugar, sweet chilli sauce and tomato ketchup.
+- Add in the garlic, soy sauce, Chinese rice vinegar, brown sugar, sweet chilli sauce, and tomato ketchup.
 Continue to heat on high, tossing everything with a spatula, until heated through.
-Check the chicken is cooked by taking a large piece and slicing in half.
-If it’s no longer pink in the middle, it’s cooked.
+Check the chicken is cooked by taking a large piece and slicing it in half.
+If it’s no longer pink in the middle, it’s cooked.2 cloves garlic, 4 tbsp soy sauce, 2 tbsp Chinese rice vinegar, 3 tbsp brown sugar, 3 tbsp sweet chilli sauce, 2 tbsp tomato ketchup

-- Stir through the chopped spring onions and the chopped chilli, heat for one more minute until they’re hot, but still crunchy
+- Stir through the chopped spring onions and the chopped chilli, and heat for one more minute until they’re hot, but still crunchy1 bunch spring onions/scallions, 1 small red chilli

 Video